AdobeDocs/journey-optimizer.en/help/using/conflict-prioritization/priority-scores.md

 >[!NOTE]
 >
->Priority score is available for inbound channels: web, in-app, and code-based channels.
-In journey, priority score is available for the **in-app** and **code-based** channels only.
+>In campaigns, priority score is available for the web, in-app, and code-based inbound channels only.

 ➡️ [Discover this feature in video](#video)